 - Every section is important!
 There is no way for you to tell which sections will not be used for calculating your score.
 Therefore, treat every section as if it determines your score!
 Deciding for whatever reason that a particular section is not important could seriously harm your score.

-Note: Impersonation (such as sending someone else to take the test in your place) is a criminal offense.
-If someone is suspected of committing such an offense, a complaint will be filed with the police and with the university disciplinary committees.
-The impostor and the person who sent them risk imprisonment and being barred from studies for an extended period of time.
-Thus, any attempt to act in an unethical manner is liable, in the end, to cause the examinee much more harm than a few wrong answers.
+Please note: Impersonating another person (such as sending someone to take the test in your place) is a criminal offense.
+If someone is suspected of committing such an offense, a complaint will be filed with the police and with university disciplinary committees.

 It is strictly forbidden to copy, distribute or teach the contents of a test or any part of it, in any form or by any means, without written permission from the National Institute for Testing and Evaluation.
 The Institute will take administrative, legal or other appropriate action against anyone violating this prohibition.
 Before the test begins, you will be asked to sign a declaration stating that you are aware of this prohibition and that you undertake to behave in accordance with it.